Once again, it’s up to us to Save RIPTA

 As we grapple with Washington Bridge induced congestion and our unprecedented climate crisis, there has never been a more urgent time for an increased, dedicated revenue source to sustain and expand a public transportation system that the economy, environment, and residents of Rhode Island require and deserve.

-The Save RIPTA Coalition will be busy researching and strategizing this Summer and Fall, and will hit the legislative floor next session; as we approach January, we will need your action to save and expand RIPTA.
-In the meantime, please join PSC’s mailing list, follow the Providence Streets Coalition or follow @SaveRIPTA for future updates and action alerts.
+The Save RIPTA Coalition needs YOUR action to save and expand RIPTA.
+Please join PVD Streets mailing list, follow the Providence Streets Coalition or follow @SaveRIPTA for future updates and action alerts.

 Save RIPTA Coalition